In what's been a fairly open secret for some time, it's been announced that Royal Air Maroc is joining Oneworld!

-The Moroccan national carrier will be oneworld’s first full member from Africa, and will provide the alliance a much greater reach throughout Africa, the Middle East, Europe and beyond.
+The Moroccan national carrier will be oneworld's first full member from Africa and will provide the alliance with a much greater reach throughout Africa, the Middle East, Europe and beyond.

 In announcing the move, oneworld Governing Board Chairman Alan Joyce (CEO of Qantas), said “We’re pleased to welcome Royal Air Maroc to oneworld.
 Royal Air Maroc will deliver greater value for more customers worldwide as we expand our alliance network to a new region.”

 Royal Air Maroc's oneworld membership is expected to be implemented in mid-2020.